Principles for Multistakeholder Engagement

 1: Infant & Young Child Nutrition – good nutrition early in life supports lifelong health and wellbeing

-ISDI and its members support exclusive breastfeeding for the first six months and continued breastfeeding for up to two years and beyond, and recognise that breastmilk is the best source of nutrition for healthy infants.
+ISDI and its members recognise that breastmilk is the best source of nutrition for healthy infants and support exclusive breastfeeding for the first six months and continued breastfeeding for up to two years and beyond.

 The infant and young child nutrition industry has provided, and will continue to provide, high quality, safe and age-appropriate nutrition for pregnant mothers, infants and young children, and to offer education on healthy nutrition.